I kept it to myself with a tight fearful grasp . . .

 The seed of thought for Heart Working Women has weathered many seasons and storms.
 God has shown me in various ways, and by my circumstances, the time to plant the seed is now.
 No more hesitating or the season will be over.
 Heart Working Women is ready to grow and produce a hundred fold.

-- Helping women create life-giving relationships with self, others, and God.
+- We are dedicated to helping women create life-giving relationships with self, others, and God.

 With a growing trust in God . . . the one who casts out all fear . . .